 Yep, you read that right, labels.

 Labels can be an incredibly powerful connector for your online and offline marketing efforts.
-What if you put a label on each finished product with a label that said something like, “Follow us on Facebook,” or “Visit us online for X Tips on How to Best Use This [Product].”
+Put a label on each finished product with a label that said something like, “Follow us on Facebook,” or “Visit us online for X Tips on How to Best Use This [Product].”

 Labels make it quick to switch out the things you want to promote or use to drive traffic online and can be at the ready to promote everything from your next webinar to your blog sign-up form.